SeshadriKolluri/SeshadriKolluri.github.io/_posts/2017-11-18-Monty-Hall-Problem-Simulation-in-R.md

 categories: rnotes
 tags: notes
 ---
-I first learn about ([Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem)) a few years ago, but never got around to understand how its solution worked.
-Today, I stumbled on a reference to it again, and wanted understand it intuitively, without googling the solutions.
+I first learnt about ([Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem)) a few years ago, but never got around to understand how its solution worked.
+Today, I stumbled up on a reference to it again, and wanted to understand it intuitively, without googling the solutions.
 Here is what I got.

 ### Problem Description: